 Conclusion

-When a paint spill occurs, do not panic – you now know how to clean paint out of carpets.
-Follow our steps above and remember not to scrub, and the paint should come away in no time.
+When a paint deeper spill occurs, do not panic – you now know how to clean stubborn paint stains out of carpets.

 As all circumstances are different, we recommend contacting a specialist if you still have issues after following our directions.